 I have been reviewed by my clients on:

-I’m a member in a group for highly rated U.S. lawyers with a past trial verdict or settlement worth 1,000,000 dollars or more – The Million Dollar Advocates Forum.
+I’m a member of a group for highly-rated U.S. lawyers with a past trial verdict or settlement worth 1,000,000 dollars or more – The Million Dollar Advocates Forum.

 I’m the founder of Northern CA’s best site for information about wrongful death, auto accidents, personal injuries, and more – AutoAccident.com.